apache/unomi/itests/README.md

     path:
         repo:
             - /servers/elasticsearch-7.11.0/snapshots_repository

+> This step is not required for docker.

 Start ElasticSearch server.
 Now we have to add the snapshot repository, do the following request on your ElasticSearch instance: